So, how much does it actually cost? Why doesn't our website have a price list?

 Q: Another drone service provider is demanding prepayment in full/a large, non-refundable deposit.
 Do you require prepayment or deposits?

 A: We never take prepayments unless specially arranged at the customer's request.
 You will be invoiced for our delivered work only after you've reviewed it and are completely satisfied.
 Large, full day projects may require a small (10% of total bid) deposit to reserve our time.
 This deposit is completely refundable in the case of non-cooperative weather and other circumstances out of the customer's control.

 Q: What is typical turn around time on finished work?

 A: This is highly dependent on what the finished work actually is.
 Raw footage turn around is same-day (very large amounts of footage may run into the following morning due to upload time) or can even be delivered on-site at job completion via laptop or SD card backup device.
 Edited photos are typically delivered within 24-48hours.
 Edited video varies greatly based on the complexity of the edit, but delivery time frame will be addressed when we provide a quote.

 Q: Our company has a drone, but no Part 107 certified operators.
 Will you supervise our flight/fly our drone/train our pilot/etc.?

 A: Yes!
 The FAA's regulations state that the certified pilot only needs to supervise the operation for the operation to be legal.
-We will gladly act as oversight for your operation while your own operator flies, fly your equipment if you have no one to fly, or train one of your employees to fly and/or acquire their own Part 107 certification.
+We have two certified drone pilots on staff and will gladly act as oversight for your operation while your own operator flies, fly your equipment if you have no one to fly, or train one of your employees to fly and/or acquire their own Part 107 certification.

 Q: How did you come up with the name "Adventure UAV"?